grimmer0125/ts-json-schema-generator-example/README.md

 - (npm script) `"test-commander-js2": "node test_commander.js"`
 - (test_commander.sh) `yarn test-commander-js2 --path 'src/*.dto.ts'`

 ### [conclusion1: commander/npm issue] when using `ts-json-schema-generator` (w/o relative path) with the cli argument `src/*.dto.ts` in npm script. npm script will interpret as the program arguments and automatically converted to multiple file names.
 In this repo example, it will be `src/main.dto.ts` & `src/main2.dto.ts`.
-But commander will only use the first found out file as the source files.
-The workaround is to use the full relative path `./node_modules/.bin/ts-json-schema-generator` with cli arguments in npm script.
+But commander will only use the first found out file as the source files. **update: using single quotation `'src/*.dto.ts'` in npm script works.
+See above gen-json-schema4. **

-ref (`test_commander.js`):
+ref (`test_commander.js` which uses npm script `""node test_commander.js --path src/*.dto.ts -o json.schema"`,
+):
 ```
 start to test commander in pure js mode
 {